codess-aus/DP-100/Experiment.md

 **set_default_datastore method**: You can use this command to set a new default datastore.

 All workspaces include an automatically registered blob container and file share.
 The file share - **workspacefilestore** - is used to store notebooks.

+Azure Machine Learning allows you to track multiple metrics for your experiments.
+These metrics are stored in the experiment's **run record** for later retrieval and analysis, and the same metric can be logged within a run more than once.
+The run.log method can be used to log string or numerical scalar values and accepts three parameters, the metric name, the value to be logged, and an optional description.